soobinrho/deploy-nsustain.com/README.md

 # How to see all stored archives.
 sudo tarsnap -v --list-archives --keyfile /root/tarsnap_all_privileges.key

-# How to store an archive.
+# How to restore an archive.
 sudo tarsnap -x -v -f ./restored_data --keyfile /root/tarsnap_all_privileges.key

 # How to print all global status and of all backed-up archives.